kite-sdk/kite/src/site/markdown/kitedatasetcli.md

 <a name="top" />

+# Dataset Command-line Interface

 The Kite Dataset command line interface (CLI) provides utility commands that let you quickly create a schema and dataset, import data from a CSV file, then view the results.

 Each command is described below.
-See [Using the Kite CLI to Create a Dataset](kite/usingkiteclicreatedataset.html) for a practical example of the CLI in use.
+See [Using the Kite CLI to Create a Dataset](usingkiteclicreatedataset.html) for a practical example of the CLI in use.
-***

 * [csv-schema](#csvSchema) (create a schema from a CSV data file)
 * [obj-schema](#objSchema) (create a schema from a Java object)